-Sequoia Rada (Tap, Jazz, Jr. Hip Hop, Mini Ensemble, Elite Poms) Ms. Sequoia is a graduate of Eastern Illinois University with her Bachelors in Early Childhood Education.
-Sequoia has been dancing since she was three years old and was a student at Jo's for thirteen years.
-She has done several different styles of dance including Tap, Jazz, Ballet, Modern, Lyrical, Hip Hop and Poms.
-Sequoia started assisting teachers with some of their younger classes when she was 11 and began teaching her own class at 15.
-Along with dancing at Jo’s, she has taken various workshops including the Chicago Human Rhythm Project and the Chicago National Association of Dance Masters.
-Sequoia was also on the Dance Team at the College of DuPage, where she attended school for two years.
-While there Sequoia danced mostly Poms, along with Kick Line, Jazz, Tap, and Modern.
+Sequoia Rada (Tap, Jazz, Jr. Hip Hop, Mini Ensemble, Elite Poms) Ms. Sequoia is a graduate of Eastern Illinois University, with a bachelor’s degree in Early Childhood Education.
+She has been dancing since she was three years old and was a student at Jo's for thirteen years.
+Sequoia started assisting teachers at age eleven and began teaching her own class at the age of fifteen.
+Along with dancing at Jo’s she has taken various workshops including the Chicago Human Rhythm Project and the Chicago National Association of Dance Masters.
+Sequoia was also on the Dance Team at the College of DuPage, while attending COD.
+While there, she danced mostly Poms, along with Kick Line, Jazz, Tap, and Modern.
 Currently, Sequoia is the Artistic Director of Jo’s Footwork Mini Ensemble, and the Co-Coach for Footwork AllStar Elite Dance Teams.

 Zoe Martinkus (Musical Theater-Twinkle Star Dance and Sing, Junior Jazz, HipHop, Director Twinkle Stars), has a Bachelor of Arts-Musical Theatre from North Central College.
 She has trained in tap, ballet, lyrical, hip hop, and modern through North Central, Lou Conte Studio, American Dance Center, and La Danse Academy.